 People with more than one of these risk factors have an even higher risk of glaucoma and should talk with an ophthalmologist.
 Early detection and treatment can protect your vision.

 The goal of glaucoma treatment is to lower your eye pressure to prevent or slow further vision loss.
 Your ophthalmologist will recommend treatment if the risk of vision loss is high.
 Treatment often consists of eyedrops but can include laser treatment or surgery to create a new drain (and bypass the damaged one) in the eye.
 Glaucoma is a chronic disease that can be controlled but not cured.
 Ongoing monitoring (every three to six months) is needed to watch for changes.
-Several different glaucoma treatments are available from our glaucoma doctors in SouthPark, Belmont, Concord, Huntersville, Matthews, Salisbury, Statesville, and University.
+Several different treatments are available from our glaucoma doctors in SouthPark, Belmont, Concord, Huntersville, Matthews, Salisbury, Statesville, and University.
 You should ask your eye doctor if you have any questions about glaucoma or your care.